 Neurons, or the nerve cells, are the differentiated cells of the nervous system responsible for distributing and receiving “signals” (impulses).
 Structurally, neuronal cells are unique from the rest of the body cells.
 Each neuronal cell has the following parts: cell body, axon, and dendrites.
 Let’s understand each of these neuronal parts.

-Axon hillock (definition, anatomy): the neuronal projection that transmits the neuronal signals from the neuronal cell body to different body cells (Note: axons carry outward-bound signals) while the dendrites are the root-like projections that receive the signals from the other cells of the body and relay them to the nervous system (Note: dendrites carry inward-bound signals).
+Anatomy definition: Axon hillock is the neuronal projection that transmits the neuronal signals from the neuronal cell body to different body cells (Note: axons carry outward-bound signals) while the dendrites are the root-like projections that receive the signals from the other cells of the body and relay them to the nervous system (Note: dendrites carry inward-bound signals).

-Axon hillock (definition, medicine): an axon nerve fiber that is a long projection of a neuron that carries the outbound neuronal cell signals as opposed to dendrites, which are the short protrusions from the neuronal cell body that brings in the inbound signals to the neuron.
+Medicine definition: Axon hillock is an axon nerve fiber that is a long projection of a neuron that carries the outbound neuronal cell signals as opposed to dendrites, which are the short protrusions from the neuronal cell body that brings in the inbound signals to the neuron.

 Etymology: “axon”, from Greek “áxōn”, meaning “axle” or “axis”; hillock, from Middle English “hillok”, “hil”, meaning “hill”.

-Let’s understand the difference between axon and dendrites (Table 1)
+Let’s understand the difference between axons and dendrites (Table 1)

 Table 1: Axon vs. Dendrites